The Bankrate promise

 |VA loan||6 months for 3- or 4-unit properties|

 Mortgage reserve requirements by property type (generally)

 “Multi-unit properties require more reserves, as do investment properties,” says John Stearns, senior mortgage loan originator at American Fidelity Mortgage Services in Wheaton, Illinois.
 “The reserves will be based on how much borrowers owe on these investment properties.”

 1. Cut down on spending

-Look at your budget and see if there are any areas you can cut back spending in.
-You can try to negotiate lower costs for a recurring bill such as cable, for example, shop smarter at the grocery store or find a cheaper provider for your car insurance.
+Look at your budget and see if you can cut back spending anywhere.
+You can cancel some subscription-based services you don’t use a lot, for example, shop smarter at the grocery store or find a cheaper provider for your car insurance.

 2. Set aside a portion of income